What the Bible Says About Changing Careers

 Lord, I believe You are calling me to something new.

-But I am scared.
-Scared of the unknown.
-Scared of the financial risk.
-Scared of being wrong.
+But I am scared — scared of the unknown, scared of the financial risk, scared of being wrong.

-Give me wisdom to know if this is You — or just me.
-Give me courage to move if it is.
-And give me peace either way.
+Give me wisdom to know if this is You or just me.

-I trust that You are the God who called fishermen to be apostles and shepherds to be kings.
-If You are redirecting me — I will follow.
+I trust that You are the God who called fishermen to be apostles, shepherds to be kings, and tax collectors to be evangelists.

 Amen.